score-json/json/.dotstop_extensions/README.md

         action: "push" # optional, default is push
 ```

-It is of utmost importance that the arguments come with quotation marks, otherwise, the update helper does not work as intended.
+It is of utmost importance that the arguments come with quotation marks.
+Otherwise, the update helper does not work as intended.

 ## is_branch_protected